 The following tables quantify and discuss the compensation components provided to our NEOs.
 All tables should be read in conjunction with the CD&A above.
 The Summary Compensation Table should be read in conjunction with the footnotes and narrative that follow.
-Each of our NEOs other than Mr. White is also a party to an employment agreement with First Busey, the material terms of which are described under "Potential Payments Upon Termination or Change in Control Disclosure."
+Each of our NEOs is also a party to an employment agreement with First Busey, the material terms of which are described under "Potential Payments Upon Termination or Change in Control Disclosure."